unit8co/darts/README.md

 **Backtesting:** Utilities for simulating historical forecasts, using moving time windows.

-**Regressive Models:** Possibility to predict a time series from several other time series (e.g., external regressors), using arbitrary regressive models.
+**Regressive Models:** Possibility to predict a time series from several other time series (e.g., external regressors), using arbitrary regressive models

 **Multivariate Support:** Tools to create, manipulate and forecast multivariate time series.